-Why Developing Child Voice in SEND is a safeguarding priorityWithout valuing their voice we will never create a shared world. #Communication Click To Tweet
+Why Developing Communication is a Safeguarding PriorityWithout valuing their voice we will never create a shared world. #Communication Click To Tweet

-it is essential you ensure child voice is a top priority in the inclusive classroom.
+it is essential you ensure developing child voice for non-verbal pupils is a top safeguarding priority.
 You cannot overstate the importance of providing children with opportunities to demonstrate choices throughout their education.
 In early years education, this is acknowledged through EYFS documents (Early Years Foundation Stage).
 If you provide choices throughout the day you recognise a child’s right to be listened to (United Nations Convention on the Rights of the Child UNCRC).

 Promoting children’s voices in school cannot happen without also providing choice and control.
 Self-advocacy and control are of equal importance in special education.
 You could say more so given the additional challenges children with SEND (Special Educational Needs and Disabilities) face in being heard.
 Fortunately, there are now many resources available for promoting the voice of children with communication needs.
 However many of these rely on adults to provide the initial set up and access to them.
 This access can be withdrawn and controlled to an extent that should concern all those advocating for children with SEND.